Osmium metal ingot - one troy ounce - .9995 bullion - platinum group metal

 Osmium belongs to the platinum group metals (PGMs) and is the rarest stable element in the earth's crust and is also the most dense.
 Its estimated average concentration in the earths crust is 0.05 parts per billion.
 Worldwide annual production is only 1 or 2 tonnes of osmium compared to 2700 tonnes of gold.
 It has unique properties that have applications in the medical and electronics industries.
 Please see the below links for more information.

 Inscribed on our ingots are the chemical symbol (Os), purity (99.95%), weight (one troy ounce), and a serial number (this number is unique and will vary).
 On the reverse is our logo.
-These ingots are nicely polished, though not all are as well polished as the single one pictured.
+For the last couple batches we've sent these ingots along with iridium and ruthenium to our jewelry contractor for final polishing of their faces and we've seen a big improvement.
 Osmium is very hard and dense and as these ingots are sintered they are prone to have small edge chips and shallow edge peels though this batch is notably improved over the last one in this regard.
 This batch also features an improved polishing technique similar to our last batch of ruthenium.
 Between these two upgrades we think this is our best batch of osmium yet, though it did result in a small bump in production costs.
 As always, these ingots demonstrate the subtle characteristic blueish hue of osmium and they are incredibly heavy for their size.
 All of our ingots are manufactured with careful attention to weight and purity, both of which have been checked and rechecked throughout the manufacturing process and are guaranteed by us.
 The powder form of osmium can be dangerous given the high toxicity of its oxidized state, osmium tetroxide, and the much greater surface area of powder for oxidation to occur.
 The solid ingot form that we sell is relatively safe though the process of sublimation is still at work on our solid ingots though at a much slower rate, but they will still give off tiny amounts of osmium tetroxide over time.
 We thus suggest you keep them stored in the airtight containers we ship them in and take them out only in a well ventilated area and wash your hands after handling.
 Please refer to the safety information that will come with your shipment and store your osmium in a safe place away from children who might try to ingest these pretty little ingots.

 Please see our previous blog regarding "The Other 3 PGMs":